hyperboria/docs/en/cjdns/nodeinfo.json.md

 A JSON file at `/nodeinfo.json` that looks something like below.
 Parsers should have no expecations about this file, in my tests found several 404 or other non-JSON pages at that path returning HTTP 200.
-Further, all keys are optional because this is Hyperboria and there ain't shit we can do to make people follow our rules.
+Further, all keys are optional.
 Additional fields can me made up by other node operators.
 This spec will change as we see how people use it.
 Please provide at least a contact email, and ideally a PGP fingerprint with the full key on public keyservers.